 Evacuteer.org Co-Founder; Dear New Orleans + Dear World, Founder

-Fogarty is the co-founder evacuteer.org and founder of both Dear New Orleans and Dear World.
+Robert X. Fogarty is the co-founder of Evacuteer.org and founder of both Dear New Orleans and Dear World.
 He started Evacuteer.org after serving as an AmeriCorps VISTA member with the City of New Orleans, when he recruited volunteers to help evacuate 18,000 residents without cars in advance of Hurricane Gustav, the largest hurricane evacuation in U.S. history.

 In 2011, Fogarty started Dear World, a scalable version of Dear New Orleans, his for-profit photography venture for social good.
 Fogarty has photographed thousands, including Super Bowl Most Valuable Player Drew Brees, Academy Award Winner Susan Sarandon and NBA All Star Chris Paul.
 He graduated from the University of Oregon School of Journalism in 2005.